USAYID/USAYID/README.md

-- 👋 Hi, I’m @USAYID!
+- 👋 Hi, I’m @USAYID!.
-- 👀 I’m interested in everything interesting
+- 👀 I’m interested in everything interesting.
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning everything current.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Easy.

 <!---
 USAYID/USAYID is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.